Here they are: our 10 tips for getting affordable auto insurance for your family.

 1. Find Quotes Online

 Although you might think that the closest insurance office you can find in your city will provide you with the cheapest car insurance, that’s usually not the case.
-To find better options, start checking online and comparing insurance quotes on a site that gives you an auto insurance price index to determine which insurance policy and coverage ensures lower costs.
+To find better options, start checking online and comparing insurance quotes to determine which insurance policy and coverage ensures lower costs.

 2. Be Careful How You Choose Your Car